cpascoli/hashstrat/README.md

  - TrendFollowV1: Allocates to the risk asset when its price moves aboce a short term moving average and sells when it moves below.

+### HashStrat Frontend

-A frontend to interact with these smart contracts in Kovan or Polyon is avaialble here:
+A React frontend to interact with the HashStrat smart contracts in available in separate [repo](https://github.com/cpascoli/hashstrat-frontend) and its deployed here:

 [https://hashstrat.herokuapp.com/](https://hashstrat.herokuapp.com/)

 ### Requirements

 - NodeJS (v18.0.0)

 ### Requirements